The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: The GPT-WritingPrompts Dataset

 With the system role specified, we obtain generations for each story prompt by providing the following text as context to the model: \textit{``Write a 500 word story for the following prompt: <text of the prompt>"}.
 We obtain an average of 2 stories for each input prompt, with a softmax temperature of 0.95 for high variability.
-An initial, qualitative examination of generated stories did not indicate any obvious stylistic differences between the two system roles.

 We term the combined dataset of writing prompts paired with human-written and machine-generated short stories the \textbf{GPT-WritingPrompts} dataset.
-It allows us to systematically examine differences in the responses of human writers and a large language model to the same input contexts, in a narrative, length-constrained creative writing task.
+It allows us to systematically examine differences in the responses of human writers and an LLM to the same input contexts, in a narrative, length-constrained creative writing task.

 Table \ref{tab:basic-stats} reports some basic statistics of the human-written and GPT-generated subsets of our dataset.
-Note that despite the specified 400-word limit, the model tends to generate slightly longer stories, averaging at $~$530 words.
+Note that despite the specified 500-word limit, the model tends to generate slightly longer stories, averaging at $~$530 words.